15 Plyometric Exercises for Runners: Boost Your Power & Performance

 Training your muscles to contract quickly produces explosive power, resulting in improved running economy.

-Can Plyometrics Help With Running?
+How Do Plyometrics Help With Running?

 Plyometric exercises have excellent benefits for short and long-distance running and complement your training plan.

-• Cardiovascular conditioning.
+• Boost cardiovascular conditioning.

 • Generate more significant power in your body and nervous system by efficiently recruiting muscle fibers.

 Even though plyometrics have excellent benefits, they also come with some risks because they are high-impact exercises.
+Therefore, you want to include them gradually in your training routine, focusing on proper form and recovery to prevent injury and maximize their benefits.

 #1: Having a Strong Base